yang-hub/nebula-docs/docs-2.0-en/gql-guide/ddl/graph/create.md

 ### `<graph type reference>`

 The `<graph type reference>` specifies the graph type referenced by the new graph.

-The types of the graph elements such as nodes and edges in the new graph must be the same as those defined in the referenced graph type.
+The types of the graph elements such as nodes and edges in the new graph are the same as those defined in the referenced graph type.

  Graphs of the same graph type are stored in different physical locations.
 Even if the graph elements such as nodes or edges in different graphs have the same identifiers, they are NOT regarded as the same entity.